adamggrim/textwarp/README.md

 # Textwarp

 `textwarp` is a Python package for analyzing and transforming text.
-For the given text, `textwarp` applies a transformation or analysis function and copies any modified text to the clipboard.
+For the given text, `textwarp` processes clipboard or file input and outputs the result to the clipboard or file.

 ## Requirements